zaataylor/poetry/a-bird.md

 They're all tangled up with each other, feathery webs of hollow bones linked together, woven intricately like a nest within a nest.

-Mangled flight patterns could take me to Canada or Columbia, I know not which;
+Mangled flight patterns could take me to Canada or Colombia, I know not which;
 I'm just following the ululations of my flock, that starling song of resonant harmonies and undertones that slices through the air like a newly-crowned chick taking its first perilous flight.